mpdf/mpdf.github.io/what-else-can-i-do/line-height.md

 <li>Determine the glyph baseline (previously a fixed value)</li>
 </ul>

-Options are set by configurable variables in the <code>config.php</code> file:
+Options are set by configurable variables in the `config.php` file:

 Default settings in mPDF versions 6 - recommended especially for complex scripts with marks used above or below characters: